ITALY TOURS | SMALL GROUP TOUR

 The hotel we use for this tour, the Residence Hotel, is a good quality hotel right in the heart of the town of Amalfi (with a ‘Certificate of Excellence’ rating of 4.5 / 5 by Tripadvisor).
 By staying centrally you get to really experience the vibrancy of this town.
 The hotel is wonderfully situated on the waterfront.
 One side you have uninterrupted sea views, and a few steps the other way you have ‘la dolce vita’ of Italian piazza life.
 You can stroll into town whenever you like to have a gelato or browse the shops (with no shuttle bus needed like you would from hotels further from town).
 Outside the hotel is a swimming beach, perfect for relaxing after a day out sightseeing.
 Being a 4 star hotel a full range of features is included, such as wifi, air conditioning, and a cocktail bar.

-We meet in Rome and from here at 10am we start our journey south toward the Amalfi Coast with a few interesting stops along the way.
+We depart from Naples at 2:30pm, heading to the Amalfi Coast.
+We have a few interesting stops along the way.

 A short drive after lunch takes us to the start of the Amalfi Peninsula and the town of Vietri Sul Mare.
-This is where the famous coloured ceramics are produced, using the maiolica method.
+This is the major ceramic producing town of the Amalfi Coast.
+The key production is of the vibrantly coloured ceramics that are made using the maiolica method.
 We visit a manufacturer where we can see the ceramics being produced and painted, continuing a tradition that started in the 1500s.
-We see the incredible array of colours and designs of their finished product.
+We see the incredible array of colours and creative designs of their finished product.

-Following a drive along the stunning Amalfi Coast road, with hairpin bends and amazing views in equal measure, we reach the town of Amalfi, where we stay for the duration of the tour.
+After looking through the town of Vietri Sul Mare we make our way along the stunning Amalfi Coast road, with hairpin bends and amazing views in equal measure - you'll realise the value in having a professional driver for the trip.
+We reach the town of Amalfi in the early evening, where we stay for the duration of the tour.

 Meals: Dinner (3 courses including wine)